A Bit About Me

 I'm also an ADHD Writing Coach with ADHD myself.
 I help neurodivergent entrepreneurs whose work demands writing and who find writing so hard it's actually physically painful.
 (More about that here.)

-When I began leading workshops in contemplative writing -- or mindful writing -- in 2016, it was a revelation and a game changer.
-I'd been practising mindfulness meditation using Buddhist teachings for some years by then, but hadn't experienced the contemplative arts until the winter of 2016.
+When I began leading workshops in contemplative writing in 2016, I'd been practising mindfulness meditation using Buddhist teachings for some years, but hadn't experienced the contemplative arts.